ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 React operates on the concept of a “virtual DOM.”
 It maintains this virtual DOM in memory, and any time a change is made to the DOM, React does a quick diff of the changes, batches them all into one update and hits the actual DOM all at once.

 First and foremost, performance-wise, you’re not constantly doing DOM updates, as with many of the other JavaScript frameworks.
 The DOM is a huge bottleneck with front-end performance.
 The second ramification is that React can render on the server just as easily as it can on the client.

+### Virtual DOM vs. Real DOM:
+A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing's power to directly change what's on the screen.

+Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.
+Think of manipulating the virtual DOM as editing a blueprint, as opposed to moving rooms in an actual house.

 ### What is component: